 "What is it?"
 Rose didn't leave her position, she couldn't stand the thought of the Doctor seeing her face as it was.

 "A large, bouncy, play yard ball.
 You're giving us toys to occupy ourselves and you decide on a ball?
-You're gonna have to do better than that."
+You're going have to do better than that."
 He shouted at the onlookers above, knowing that his "keepers" would still hear him.
 "How ridiculous."

 "Just think it another small victory," Rose whispered encouragingly.